windler/Funky/README.md

 ```

 ## Future work
-This projects was a prrof of concept is is no longer under development.
-If you like the prject, feel free to contact me, create issues or fork the project.
+This projects was a proof of concept and is no longer under active development.
+If you like the project feel free to contact me, create issues or fork the project.
 There are also some trivial examples located within the sources.